Pampers Announces New Line Of ‘Smart Diapers’ That Track Urine Output And Sleeping Patterns

-One of the latest products in the Internet-of-Things movement, which allows consumers to track everything that happens in their lives with sensors and smartphone apps, baby products that can track bodily functions have become increasingly popular.
-There are already onesies on the market that track sleep while a robot crib can lend a hand rocking a baby back to sleep when they cry.
+This is just one of the latest products from the internet of things (IoT) concept, which allows consumers to track everything that happens in their lives with sensors and smartphone apps.
+Baby products that can track bodily functions have become increasingly popular.
+There are already onesies on the market that track sleep, while a robot crib can lend a hand rocking a baby back to sleep when it cries.

-As pediatricians recommend that parents track their child’s urine output, Pampers hopes to make this easier by sending alerts to a connected smartphone when the baby is dry, wet, or very wet.
+As pediatricians recommend that parents track their child’s urine output, Pampers hopes to make this easier by sending alerts to a connected smartphone when the baby is dry, wet or very wet.

 A Pampers spokesperson explained the motivation behind creating the product.